LucaGuidoRegolini/argos-app/documentation.md

 The name of image is **lucagregolini**/argocd-fullcycle

-is necessary create a token in docker hub and add in github secrets
+is necessary create a token in docker hub and add in github secrets is necessary change the Workflow permissions for the Read and write permissions because the cd.yaml need make a push

 ### Utils